 Working with the goddess Babalon means mingling your spirit with infinite potential, with all things that do exist and that may come to be.
 You’ll need a good deal of preparation to call her forth, but as you’ll see soon, bringing more of her energy into your life is simple.
 To fully grasp the depth of the Enochian entities such as Babalon, prepare yourself with the Entering the Enochian Universe course.
 You can learn the history and application of the Enochian magical system from John Dee and the Empire of Angels, which can be purchased from anywhere books are sold.

 Where does Babalon come from?

 While Babalon herself is a modern emanation, she represents a far older archetype.
-The temple prostitutes of many ancient civilizations are one expression of Babalon, and some speculate that she is represented in Mary Magdalene from the Christian traditions.
-She represents the divinity of sex, which is both creative and destructive.
-Sexual energy is spiritual energy, and working with her means suspending any taboos or judgements you might have about, well, anything.
+The temple devotees of many ancient civilizations are one expression of Babalon, and some speculate that she is represented in Mary Magdalene from the Christian traditions.
+She represents the divinity of physical union, which is both creative and destructive.
+Working with her means suspending any taboos or judgements you might have about, well, anything.